Badrri-Narayanan/ShopBridge/README.md

 # shopbridge

-This is a shopping application.
-It uses ReactJS for Front-end, Python-Django for Back-end and PostgreSQL for Database.
+This is a shopping e-commerce application.
+It uses ReactJS for Front-end, NodeJS/Express for Back-end and PostgreSQL for Database.
+This project concentrates on the Front-end.
+It uses React, React-Redux, React-Router, Redux-Logger and Redux-Thunk libraries.